-The total amount of gain recognized by Karen in the exchange is the sum of the gains recognized with respect to both exchange groups (\$0+\$1,050), or \$1,050.
+The total amount of gain recognized by Karen in the exchange is the sum of the gains recognized with respect to both exchange groups (0 + 1,050), or 1,050.

 Basis of properties received.
-The total basis of properties you received in each exchange group is:
+The total basis of properties received in each exchange group is the sum of:

-The total adjusted basis of the transferred properties within that exchange group,

-Your recognized gain on the exchange group,
+- The total adjusted basis of the transferred properties within that exchange group, - 2) Your recognized gain on the exchange group, - 3) The exchange group surplus (or minus the exchange group deficiency), and - 4) The excess liabilities you assume that are allocated to the group.

-PLUS.

-The exchange group surplus (or minus the exchange group deficiency),

-PI IIS

-The excess liabilities you assume that are allocated to the group.

-You allocate the total basis of each exchange group proportionately to each property you receive in the exchange group according to the property's fair market value.
-The basis of each property you receive within the residual group (other than money) is equal to its fair market value.
+You allocate the total basis of each exchange group proportionately to each property received in the exchange group according to the property's fair market value.
+The basis of each property received within the residual group (other than money) is equal to its fair market value.